-technologies-from burgeoning GIS/GPS applications to BIM6 offers a new notion of "live content" that is redefining social space to include, rather than protect against/exclude, ecological matters.
+Looking forward, the intersection of information and building technologies-from burgeoning GIS/GPS applications to BIM6 offer a new notion of "live content" that is redefining social space to include rather than protect against/exclude ecological matters.
 To the YouTube generation, accustomed to viral information habitats and unbridled individuation, the responsiveness of entrepreneurial environments offers fluid modes of participation as a means to synch with ambitious social and environmental identities.
 To some degree, it is a reaction to today's technological advancement, a cultural urge to create a more resilient metropolis that informs, transforms, and seduces.
-A recent example is the proposal from the 6000 Miles exhibition in Glasgow, by the Scottish landscape firm GROSS.MAX., for a nuclear-powered iceberg set in the town square, "to combat global warning, local freezing."7 The iceberg exemplifies the engagement of living systems (the new local) while apprehending, and participating in, the vast (which is described by Paul Shepheard as "the terror of the new sublime").8 The project suggests the exaggeration and displacement of nature's innate characteristics to gain public advocacy for the relatively abstract concept of climate change.
+A recent example is the proposal from the 6000 Miles exhibition in Glasgow, by the Scottish landscape firm GROSS.MAX. for a nuclear-powered iceberg set in the town square-"to combat global warning, local freezing" [figure 5]7.
+The ice berg exemplifies the engagement of living systems (the new local) while apprehending-and participating in-the vast (which is described by Paul Shepheard as "the terror of the new sublime.")8 The project suggests the exaggeration and displacement of nature's innate characteristics to gain public advocacy for the relatively abstract concept of climate change.
 Heightened material states and properties (ice, steam, melting, freezing) enable productivity (transformation) and seduction (participation) by being demonstrative but not deterministic.
 This in turn engenders an assimilative confrontation between subject(s) and content(s).